-- The internal audit activity is established by the Audit Committee.
+- 3. The internal audit activity is established by the Audit Committee.
 The internal audit activity's responsibilities are defined by the Audit Committee as part of their oversight role. - 4.
 A professional, independent and objective Internal Audit service is one of the key elements of good governance in Local Government.
-Cardiff Council's Internal Audit Section seeks to be compliant with the Public Sector Internal Audit Standards, which form a foundation for an effective Internal Audit service and encompass the mandatory elements of the Institute of Internal Auditors (IIA) International Professional Practices Framework (IPPF).
+Cardiff Council's Internal Audit Section seeks to be compliant with the Public Sector Internal Audit Standards and the Local Government Application Note (LGAN), which forms a foundation for an effective Internal Audit service and encompasses the mandatory elements of the Institute of Internal Auditors (IIA) International Professional Practices Framework (IPPF).
 Through compliance with these standards, all members of the section adhere to the Code of Ethics stipulated within the Standards.
 This mandatory guidance constitutes principles of the fundamental requirements for the professional practice of internal auditing and for evaluating the effectiveness of the internal audit activity's performance. - 5.
 The Code of Ethics is set out in further detail in Appendix A and works in alignment with the Council's code of professional conduct.
 The internal audit activity will adhere to Cardiff Council's relevant policies and procedures, and the internal audit activity's protocol.
-The Core Principles through which the Internal Audit service is delivered are included in Appendix B, which taken as a whole, articulate internal audit effectiveness.
+The Core Principles through which the Internal Audit service is delivered are included in Appendix B which, taken as a whole, articulate internal audit effectiveness.